-Our graduates will be effective 1.1.
-Our students will produce quality and research-oriented documents. communicators.
+Learning Goals Objectives Assessment 1.
+Our graduates will be 1.1.
+Our students will produce quality effective business and research-oriented documents.

+communicators.
 1.2.
 Students are able to professionally present their ideas and also logically explain and defend their argument.
-2. Our graduates will be skilled in team work and leadership.
+2. Our graduates will be skilled in teamwork and leadership.
 2.1.
-Students will be able to lead and participate in group work for projects, discussion, and presentation.
+Students will be able to lead and participate in group for projects, discussion, and presentation.
 2.2.
 Students will be able to apply leadership theories and related skills.
 3. Our graduates will be trained in ethics.
 3.1.
-In case studies, students will use appropriate techniques to analyse economic problems and identify the ethical aspects, provide a solution and defend it.3.2.
-Our students will analyse ethical 4.
-Our graduates will have a global perspective. principles in the implementation of policies.
+In case setting, students will use appropriate techniques to analyse business problems and identify the ethical aspects, provide a solution and defend it.
+3.2.
+Our students will practice ethics in the duration of the program.
+4. Our graduates will have a global perspective.
 4.1.
 Students will have an international exposure.
 5. Our graduates will be skilled in problem-solving and critical 5.1.
 Our students will have a good understanding of fundamental theories in their fields. thinking.
 5.2.
-Our students will be prepared to face problems in various international settings and find solutions.
+Our students will be prepared to face problems in various business settings and find solutions.
 5.3.
 Our students will demonstrate competency in critical thinking.